-Transfers of equity can take place in a number of different circumstances for instance as a result of a marital break-up, a cohabitee break up, where a party no longer wants the liability of a mortgage or if one needs to urgently raise money and a joint owner doesn’t have the best credit scoring which can affect / disadvantage a new mortgage application.
+Transfers of equity can take place in several different circumstances, for instance, as a result of a marital break-up, a cohabitee break-up, where a party no longer wants the liability of a mortgage or if one needs to urgently raise money and a joint owner doesn’t have the best credit scoring, which can affect / disadvantage a new mortgage application.

-Transfers of equity don’t just involve removing someone’s name from the title of a property and the mortgage (if applicable) but they can also involve adding on one or more names.
-If the ones being added onto the title are not paying any money (consideration) for this then you wouldn’t be liable to pay any stamp duty land tax.
-If however monies are being paid then there could be a tax liability so please contact us if you would like to query this.
+Transfers of equity don’t just involve removing someone’s name from the title of a property and the mortgage (if applicable), but they can also involve adding one or more names.
+If the ones being added onto the title are not paying any money (consideration) for this, then you wouldn’t be liable to pay any stamp duty land tax.
+If, however, monies are being paid, then there could be a tax liability, so please contact us if you would like to query this.

 It should be borne in mind that if someone is registered on a property’s title (with a legal (equitable) interest), they must also be on the mortgage.